webplatform/docs/css/properties/animation-name/index.md

 |Description=No animation applies to the element.
 }}{{CSS Property Value
 |Data Type=<single-animation-name> [, <single-animation-name>]*
 |Description=One or more comma-separated animation names.
 Each name is used to select the <code>[[css/atrules/@keyframes|@keyframes]]</code> rule that defines the animation.
-If the specified name does not match any @keyframes rule then no animation will be run for this name.
+If the specified name does not match any '''@keyframes''' rule then no animation will be run for this name.
 In addition, when multiple animations update the same property, the animation closest to the end of the list wins.
 }}
 }}
 {{Examples_Section